 Her latest album, More Trumpet (released Dec 18, 2016) is a collection of traditional jazz standards, showcasing her distinctive vocal stylings alongside her playful trumpeting.
 She pays tribute to the timeless songs to which she connected with as a budding musician.
 Anita has said “Although I am often artistically drawn to many genres of music, my deepest love is for jazz and I feel the most at home within the sphere of the jazz world...I wanted to create an album that would allow me to sing and play from my heart.”

-The youngest of 7 children, Anita was fortunate to grow up in a musical home.
+The youngest of 7 children, Anita grew up in a musical home.
 Her father was a saxophonist in a rock’n'roll band that toured the United States and her mother sang country music on the radio in small town Alberta in the 1960′s before they settled down to have a family.
 With several siblings playing music before her (including her twin sister, now a professional oboist), it was a most nurturing environment to develop a deep love of music.
 Between listening to Miles Davis, Wynton Marsalis, and Diana Krall as a teenager she was also influenced by artists such as Sarah McLachlan, Beck and No Doubt.
-Having a natural flare for the trumpet, she ambitiously decided to pursue it professionally when she was only 14 years old....
+Having a natural flare for the trumpet, she ambitiously decided to pursue it professionally when she was only 14 years old.